 Plants with blossoms can also transmit a sense of renewal or fresh life, which helps create a positive vibe.

 Dying or dead plants are definitely not going to help your positive energy.
 If you have live plants that just aren’t thriving in the space, consider replacing them with artificial ones.
 Maybe there isn’t enough light, maybe there is too much.
-Either way, the goal of creating positive energy is to enjoy the space…not to have to spend all your time trying to revive dying plants.
+Either way, the goal of creating positive energy and feng shui is to enjoy the space…not to have to spend all your time trying to revive dying plants.

 If you own your home, you have a lot of control over your environment.
 If, however, you live in an apartment or you are decorating your space at work, there might be limitations as to what you can hang from the ceiling, whether you can add shelves on a wall, or other limitations.